nosir/obelisk.js/README.md

 Obelisk.js is a JavaScript engine for building isometric pixel objects.

-With the simple and flexible API provided by this engine, you can easily add crispy isometric pixel element like brick, cube, pyramid... onto HTML5 canvas.
-This is not only for game, just try it out and pixelate something.
+With the simple and flexible API provided by this engine, you can easily add isometric pixel element like brick, cube, pyramid onto HTML5 canvas.
+Obelisk.js strictly follows the pixel neat pattern: lines with 1:2 pixel dot arrangement, leading to an angle of 22.6 degrees.
+Also you should know this is not only for game, just try it out and pixelate something.
 Have fun.

 ## Showcase